 It also works well with oil-based lubricants, unlike synthetic rubber.
 It is important to note that you can only use this to prevent pregnancies and not STIs, as the material is porous and can let microbes and viruses pass through.

 Lambskin condoms are more expensive than latex condoms as they are costly to produce.
 They may also have a smell that may not be inviting to some people.
 Lambskin condoms use a drawstring that keeps the condom in place, unlike the elastic base of latex condoms.
 To use a lambskin condom, you have to place it over the sheath of the penis, then draw it tightly closed at the base with the attached drawstring.

 It is common knowledge that we are all anatomically unique.
 The same goes for the male genitalia.
 Some may be well endowed, while others, not so much.
 Therefore, a good fitting condom is needed for you to enjoy having sex.
 It prevents slippage and tearing, maximizing pleasure.

 A condom’s effectiveness is also dependent on the fit.
 To work its wonders, it has to have a perfect fit on the penis of the user.
 To get the right condom, you need to measure yourself.
 Using a tape measure, acquire the length and the girth or circumference of your male appendage.

 It is important to measure and consider both condom width and length for maximum condom efficacy.
 The right width ensures that the condom will not slip off, while the right length guarantees that the whole penis is covered and that there's enough space for the ejaculate.

-Manufacturers have size measurements on the labels of their condoms, so use those to gauge if the condom will fit you correctly.
+Manufacturers have condom size measurements on the labels, so use those to gauge if the condom will fit you correctly.
 If unsure, you can buy one and test it out.
 Remember, a better fit means better sensations!

 What's interesting is that some studies found out that the right condom fit can actually help premature and delayed ejaculation!
 Thus, it is best to try a condom's fit first during masturbation before taking it out for a ride!